9carlo6/E-Paper/README.md

    - Use "Fit" to auto-scale, "Center" to center image
 4. **Choose Algorithm** - Preview all conversion methods and select preferred one
 5. **Upload to Display** - Click "Upload to Display" and wait for refresh

-### Subsequent Uses

-After initial WiFi configuration, the frame automatically connects to your network on boot.
-Simply open the web interface at the saved IP address.

 ## 📁 Project Structure